PostRockRaven/SupremeAutoPurchase-1/README.md

 ####11/15/16 Update
-- This update fixed some bugs with PhantomJS
+- This update fixed a bug with The selectOption not functioning properly with sizes.
-- Added a timer
+- Cleaned some code
-- Hit a new fastest time of 3.02 seconds
+- Hit a new fastest time of 1.6 seconds!
-<b>TODO</b>: Improve on product finding features, primarly the color and selectOption features
+<b>TODO</b>: Improve on product finding features

 ####Donations
 I'm currently a broke college kid so anything helps - Thanks!<br>